certifaction/cli/README.md

 >GET /docs
 >```
 >#### Description
->Return the API documentation that was generated from a swagger file.
-The source swagger file URL can be found in the page
+>Returns the API documentation that was generated from a swagger file.
+The source swagger file URL can be found in the page.
 >
 >#### Authenticated
 >No